setavenger/blindbit-scan/README.md

 - run `make build` in project root directory

 ### Configuration
 The necessary fields are explained in the [blindbit.example.toml](./blindbit.example.toml).
+Alternatively the most variables can be set as ENV variables.
+A simple frontend exists as well.
+[The frontend for BlindBit Scan](https://github.com/setavenger/blindbit-scan-frontend) has functionality to set up the keys and also download a json file with the UTXOs.

 ### Run
 - setup the blindbit.toml with the correct configurations